-The average effective inter-rater reliability of the disempowerment scale was r'=0.73, and r'=0.70 for the empowerment scale (Rosenthal & Rosnow, 1984).
-The disempowerment and empowerment scales were negatively and minimally correlated (r=-0.23, p=.002), indicating that the scales were measuring two distinct phenomena.
-The non-correlation of the scales implies that pornographic images can be analyzed for both disempowering and empowering factors.
+Although we do not have information on the newly constructed empowerment scale (for the reasons indicated) we do have information on inter-rater reliabilities for both scales: The average effective inter-rater reliability of the disempowerment scale was r'= 0.73, and r'= 0.70 for the empowerment scale (Rosenthal & Rosnow, 1984).
+The disempowerment and empowerment scales were negatively and minimally correlated (r = -0.23, p = .002), indicating that while empowerment and disempowerment in this context are not entirely separate constructs, there is a low level of overlap between the two, as approximately 5% of the variance within the two scales is accounted for by their correlation with one another.